credify16/LecturerWorkloadDistribution/README.md

 ---

 ## 🔐 Test Credentials
-Once you have run the database setup script, you can use the following account to log in as an Admin:
+You can use the following account to log in as an Admin:

 - **Email:** `admin@credify.com`
 - **Password:** `credify16`